Cole County

 Contractor: H J Wallau

-Description: The building faces northwest and is a three story gray colored Carthage stone structure.
-The first story is stone and upper story is pressed gray colored brick.
+Description: The building faces northwest and is a four story gray colored Carthage stone structure.
+The first story is stone and upper stories are pressed gray colored brick.
+The building has a raised basement on the first story.
 There is copper and stone trim.
-The northwest front has a large stone arch at the first story entrance.
+The northwest front has a large stone arch at the second story entrance.
 On each corner is a large square stone tower with steep red colored roof.
 There are dormers at the roof line.
 On the center of the roof is a high square clock tower with steep roof.
 The red colored roof is hipped.
+In the interior are tile floors and high ceilings with arches.
+The building has five County Circuit Court courtrooms.
+The large County Circuit Court courtroom is located on the south side of the third story and extends into the fourth story with a fourth story gallery on the east side.
+The small courtroom is located at the center of the west side of the fourth story with a view into the large courtroom below.
 The building houses the County Circuit Court of the 19th Judicial Circuit.
 The building was damaged by fire on March 14, 1918.
 The architect of the repairs was Frank Miller.
-On the east side is the modern three story Courthouse Annex.
-On the north side is the old Jail-Sheriff’s House.
+On the east side is the modern three story Courthouse Annex and on the north side is the old County Jail – Sherioff’s House..

 See: National Register of Historic Places – Cole County Courthouse and Jail-Sheriff’s House